4nd3r/mkosi-intune/README.md

-# Intune for Linux inside systemd-nspawn
+# Intune for Linux with systemd-nspawn

 Works for me on Debian Sid as of 2022-03-24.
 YMMV.